 Due to the popularity of ice fishing on the Dane County lakes, and the always fluctuating weather, the unit spends a considerable amount of time responding to ice rescue calls.
 In addition, the ice ordinance requires the unit to inspect all flotation devices and issue permits.

-Dane County has a tremendous snowmobile trail system with over 300 miles of marked trails.
+Despite not having ATV trails, Dane County has a wonderful snowmobile trail system with over 300 miles of marked trails.
 Although winters of recent years have limited the amount of useable snow cover, the unit also patrols the county's trail system enforcing snowmobile laws and investigating accidents.
 Two snowmobiles are kept in a trailer for use on patrol and response to emergencies on the trails.

 For patrolling the ice, two ATV's equipped with flotation are used.
 When the ice is unstable and unsafe, the staff uses the airboat that allows them to move across ice or open water.